IBM/event-streams/_11.1/02-installing/12-upgrading.md

    `oc patch subscription -n <namespace> ibm-eventstreams --patch '{"spec":{"channel":"vX.Y"}}' --type=merge`

-   **Important:** You might receive the following warning message in the status:
+   **Important:** You might receive a warning message similar to the following in the status:
    ```
-   Invalid version '11.0.4'.
-The only valid version is 'latest'.
-Edit spec.version to set the field to 'latest'.
+   Invalid value '11.0.4' set for spec.version.
+Your instance will be reconciled as 'latest', the only valid value for spec.version.
+Ensure you set spec.version to 'latest'.
    ```
    To remove the warning, change the `spec.version` to `latest` by entering the following command: